Movers and shakers is a regularly updated record of the honours received by Academy Fellows.

 The chair and managing director of Biocon Limited, Bangalore, India, Kiran Mazumdar-Shaw, has been elected a Foreign Fellow of the National Academy of Engineering in the USA.
 The honour was given for her work in developing affordable biopharmaceuticals and the biotechnology industry in India.
+She has also been conferred with an Honorary Doctorate by Deakin University.

 University of Queensland Vice-Chancellor Professor Peter Høj AC has been elected to the Fellowship of the National Academy of Inventors in the United States.
 This distinction is awarded to academic inventors who have demonstrated a prolific spirit of innovation in creating or facilitating outstanding inventions that have had a significant impact on society.